 START contains a complex verification regime.
-Both sides collect most of the information needed to verify compliance with their own satellites and remote sensing equipment - the National Technical Means of Verification (NTM).
+Both sides collect most of the information needed to verify compliance with their own satellites and remote sensing equipment-the National Technical Means of Verification (NTM).
 But the parties also use data exchanges, notifications, and on-site inspections to gather information about forces and activities limited by the Treaty.
 Taken together, these measures are designed to provide each nation with the ability to deter and detect militarily significant violations.
-(No verification regime can ensure the detection of all violations.)
+(No verification regime can ensure the detection of all violations.
+A determined cheater could probably find a way to conceal some types of violations.)
 Many also believe that the intrusiveness mandated by the START verification regime and the cooperation needed to implement many of these measures builds confidence and encourages openness among the signatories.